digidotcom/xbee-java/examples/communication/ReceiveSerialDataSample/ReadMe.txt

   Introduction
   ------------
-  This is a sample Java application to show how to receive data packets from another XBee device in the same network.
+  This is a sample Java application to show how to receive data packets from another XBee device on the same network.

   The application prints the received data to the standard output in ASCII and hexadecimal formats after the sender address.

-  Main files
+  Files
   ----------
     * com.digi.xbee.api.receiveserialdata.MainApp.java:
       Main application class.
 Instantiates an XBee device and establishes a